 Why Do British Standards Matter For Palisade Security Fencing?

 British Standards guide companies towards the standards they should be looking to meet with their products.
 They ensure quality and safety.

 Unfortunately, many of the standard palisade fencing systems on the market today fall below British Standards.
 The market desire to make palisade fencing cheaper has meant that the quality has been eroded.
-The lower quality palisade on the market has tarnished the perception of palisade in the UK.
+The lower quality palisade on the market has tarnished the perception of a palisade in the UK.